BCLocalNews.com - Comfortable lounge just the project for Cowichan Lake Community Forest Co-op

 Comfortable lounge just the project for Cowichan Lake Community Forest Co-op

 With hospital staff holding back eager users, the Cowichan Lake Forest Coop and Auxiliary to the CDH officially cut a ribbon to open a beautiful lounge on the second floor.
-(Lexi Bainas/Citizen)
+(Lexi Bainas/Gazette)

 Representatives from the Cowichan Lake Community Forest Co-operative finally got to officially open a comfortable lounge on the second floor of Cowichan District Hospital on Saturday, Sept.
 2.

-It was one year ago that the Co-op asked the Lake Auxiliary to Cowichan District Hospital if there were any "special needs" that the group was lacking the funds to complete.
+It was one year ago that the Co-op asked the Lake Auxiliary to Cowichan District Hospital if there were any "special needs" which the group was lacking the funds to complete.

 According to Auxiliary president Marge Anderson, "when they heard about the 10-bed ward on 2 Central at CDH which is a ward for patients waiting for placement in extended care facilities, they readily stepped up to the plate."